soroush-04/Algorithms-Data-Structures/README.md

 ### Set()
 - Whenever we only care about uniqueness and a single occurence, consider using sets.
 - Converting the list to a set allows O(1) average time complexity for membership checks.

+### Sliding Window
+- Consider using this technique when searching for specific subarrays or contiguous sequences.